grout-r/BeerPedia/README.md

 * Add a beer
 * Rate a beer
 * Add a comment on a beer
-* Add/Remove beer from favorite
+* Add/Remove beer from favorite (not implemented on app)
 * Scan a beer barcode redirect to the details page